1kevinvh/CS-bellabeat-marketing/README.md

-# Who is Bellabeat's target demographic?
+# What should be Bellabeat's marketeting strategy?

 ## Used Software
 - Python